Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 title: Administer Content Accelerator
 ---

-The Admin application allows you to setup and manage your Content Accelerator environment.
+The Admin application allows you to set up and manage your Content Accelerator environment.

 ## Setup
 This section describes the general configuration that are used across the Content Accelerator application.